tripodsan/seek-bzip/README.md

 `require('seek-bzip')` returns a `Bunzip` object.
 It contains two static methods.
 The first is a function accepting one or two parameters:

-`Bunzip.decode = function(Buffer inputBuffer, [Number expectedSize])`
+`Bunzip.decode = function(input, [Number expectedSize] or [output])`

+The `input` argument can be a "stream" object (which must implement the `readByte` method), or a `Buffer`.

-If `expectedSize` is not present, `decodeBzip` simply decodes `inputBuffer` and returns the resulting `Buffer`.
+If `expectedSize` is not present, `decodeBzip` simply decodes `input` and returns the resulting `Buffer`.

-If `expectedSize` is present, `decodeBzip` will store the results in a `Buffer` of length `expectedSize`, and throw an error in the case that the size of the decoded data does not match `expectedSize`.
+If `expectedSize` is present (and numeric), `decodeBzip` will store the results in a `Buffer` of length `expectedSize`, and throw an error in the case that the size of the decoded data does not match `expectedSize`.

+If you pass a non-numeric second object, it can either be a `Buffer` object (which must be of the correct length; an error will be thrown if the size of the decoded data does not match the buffer length) or a "stream" object (which must implement a `writeByte` method).

-The second is a function accepting two or three parameters:
+The second exported method is a function accepting two or three parameters:

-`Bunzip.decodeBlock = function(Buffer inputBuffer, Number blockStartBits, [Number expectedSize])`
+`Bunzip.decodeBlock = function(input, Number blockStartBits, [Number expectedSize] or [output])`

-The `inputBuffer` and `expectedSize` parameters are as above.
+The `input` and `expectedSize`/`output` parameters are as above.
 The `blockStartBits` parameter gives the start of the desired block, in bits.

+If passing a stream as the `input` parameter, it must implement the `seek` method.

 ## Help wanted

 The following improvements to this module would be generally useful.
 Feel free to fork on github and submit pull requests!

-* Streaming interface.
-The original `micro-bunzip2` and `seek-bzip2` codebases
-contained a slightly more complicated input/output system which allowed streaming chunks of input and output data.
-It wouldn't be hard to retrofit that to this code base.

 * Port the `bzip-table` tool from the `seek-bzip2` codebase, so that index generation is self-contained.
 Again, not very hard!